 As part of the requirement to teach KS2 pupils a language, pupils at our school will be taught Spanish.
 We believe our languages curriculum opens pupils up to a variety of cultures and helps to foster pupils’ curiosity and deepen their understanding of the world, creating potential opportunities in the future for visiting, studying and working abroad.

 Our Languages Curriculum is taught through the Language Angels scheme of work and resources to ensure we offer a relevant, broad and ambitious curriculum were children will feel able to continue studying languages beyond KS2.

 To foster a curiosity and understanding of the world.

-We use Language Angels School Scheme to support our teaching and learning of French.
+We use Language Angels School Scheme to support our teaching and learning of Spanish.
 Language Angels provide a wide range of teaching units to deliver all of the required elements of the National Curriculum.

 The impact and measure of our MFL curriculum is to ensure that children at St John’s Church of England Academy are equipped with the skills and knowledge that will enable them to be ready for the curriculum at Key Stage 3 and for life as an adult in the wider world.

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.